Comcast issued an apology last week for a service failure that went viral.

 - These customer service reps are called Retention Specialists.
 As the job title implies, their role is to convince customers not to cancel their accounts.

-- Retention Specialists receive incentive pay based on the amount of business they save by discouraging customers not to cancel.
+- Retention Specialists receive incentive pay based on the amount of business they save by preventing customers from canceling.

 - If a certain percentage of customers still decide to cancel their service, a Retention Specialist’s bonus will go to zero.